makrai/notes/doron-03-agency-and-voice-semitic.md

 * sum: no way to predict the unaccusative/reflexive classification of middles if one derives them from their transitive counterparts (p 11)

+* Levin and Rappaport Hovav (1995) propose to
+  * maintain Chierchia’s transitive-to-middle direction of derivation only for a subset of verbs, those which denote “externally caused” events, but
+  * reverse the direction of derivation for verbs which denote "internally cau"
+  * (16a) are “internally caused,” since
+    it is the transitive verb which is morphologically marked (with the causative template, recognizable by the prefix hi-), whereas intrans CaCaC, trans hiCCiC
+    * fagy-aszt, olvaszt/ad, fő-z/forr-al, ereszt/d, emel-kedik, buk-tat/-ik,
+      moz-gat/og, fúj/fúj, öl/hal
+  * (16b) are “externally caused,” since there it is the intransitive verb which is morphologically marked (with a middle template recognized by the prefix ni-) intrans niCCaC, trans CaCaC
+    * (be)fejez-ődik, tör-ik, nyit/nyílik, szak-ít/ad, hint/?-ődik, nyú-jt/lik,
+      ken/ődik, puszt-ít/-ul
+* the distinction between internal and external causation does not seem to correlate the different morphological markings in (16) with any other linguistically significant properties.
+First,
+  * the intransitive verbs in both (16a) and (16b) are unaccusative.
+Second,
+  * in English, the state denoted by resultative phrases has a different temporal relation to an event of internal vs external causation.
+    * Rappaport Hovav and Levin (1998, 2000) show
+    * Yet resultative phrases do not distinguish the verbs in (16) a vs b
+    * For both types of verbs, the unfolding of the result state is cotemporal with the event denoted by the verb:
+  * in many cases both unaccusative and causative verbs are marked, which is
+    * a problem for any attempt to derive the intransitive and transitive verbs from each other: intrans niCCaC,  trans hiCCiC
+      * locative
+        döl/dönt, raga-d/szt, rej-t/-lik, búj-tat/-ik, elvál-ik/-aszt,
+        marad/hagy, közel-eg/-ít, belép/berak, tűn-ik/-tet, lát-szik,
+        folytat/-ódik
+      * experiencer
+      csodál-kozik, ije-d,-szt, riad/-szt, sér-ül/-t, figyel/-mezetet,
+      fesz-ül/-ít, men-t/men-ekül, megadja magát, esk-et/ü-szik p13

 # 3 Semitic morphology 13